ErikKalkoken/dhooks-lite/README.md

 ## Description

 This is a simple to use API wrapper for posting messages on Discord via webhooks.
-It is a re-implementation of the popular [dhooks](https://github.com/kyb3r/dhooks) library, but will also work on Python 3.4.x, 3.5.1 and 3.5.2.
+It's interface is similar to the popular [dhooks](https://github.com/kyb3r/dhooks) library, but this library will also work on Python 3.4.x, 3.5.1 and 3.5.2.

+## Functionality

-Dhooks-lite is interface compatible with dhooks and implements the following subset of  dhook's original functionality:
+dhooks-lite has the following functionality:

-- Webhook (synchronous calls only)
+- Webhook (synchronous, with optional send report from Discord)
 - Embed